We aim to deliver 25 new treatments in our first 25 years

 At DNDi, we use the power of innovation, open science, partnerships, and advocacy to find solutions to a great injustice: the lack of medicines for life-threatening diseases that disproportionately impact poor and marginalized people.

-Our research and development (R&D) partnerships have delivered twelve field-adapted and affordable treatments for six deadly diseases, saving millions of lives.
+Our research and development (R&D) partnerships have delivered thirteen field-adapted and affordable treatments for six deadly diseases, saving millions of lives.

 Our new strategy charts an eight-year journey to 2028, by which time we aim to have delivered 25 new treatments in our first 25 years.